 You can either try to do it yourself or take a course to get the results faster.

-I took the free Skillshare trial and watched multiple classes on illustration so that I could understand how to draw human bodies, expressions and capture movement with cartoons.
+I watched multiple classes on illustration so that I could understand how to draw human bodies, expressions and capture movement with cartoons.

 You might think that drawing is easy, but it takes a lot of skills to make illustrations look seamless.

 Capturing movement and drawing poses took me some time to learn.

 Illustration tools for beginners

 A lot of people ask me what tools I use for illustrating on a daily basis.

 I knew that illustrating was something I was going to do for a long time, so I saved up to buy a Wacom Cintiq while illustrating for clients constantly or doing basic graphic design.